harmslab/topiary/docs/source/protocol.rst

   (:code:`--num_thread 28`) and the cluster resource allocation (:code:`#SBATCH --cpus-per-task=28`).
 + This script should be run on a single physical processor (:code:`#SBATCH --nodes=1`).
-This is because the conda binary of RAxML-NG is not compiled to parallelize across multiple processors.
+This is because the conda version of RAxML-NG is not compiled to parallelize across multiple processors.
-+ We've found that this step usually takes a few days for an alignment with ~500 sequences and ~1000 columns long.
++ We've found that this step usually takes a few days for an alignment with ~500 sequences and ~1000 columns.
 We conservatively allocated a week (:code:`#SBATCH --time=07-00:00:00`).
 + If you installed topiary using conda (as we recommend) you  need to make sure that the conda environment is active (:code:`conda activate topiary`).